-Running for Reelection to the College Park City Council.
-Current District 4 City Council Member.
+Current Mayor Pro Tem and District 4 City Council Member.
 Local Small Business Manager.

 "Serving as your council member has been an honor of a lifetime and our work is not yet done."

-Born and raised in Washington, D.C., Denise received her undergraduate degree from The State University of New Jersey, Rutgers University and her Masters Degree in Early Childhood from the University of the District of Columbia.
+Born and raised in Washington, D.C., I received my undergraduate degree from The State University of New Jersey, Rutgers University and my Masters Degree in Early Childhood from the University of the District of Columbia.

-While on Council Denise has created initiatives as having local caption streamed during Mayor and Council Meetings, Aging in Place Task Force, discussion on affordable housing, creating a Youth Advisory Council to name a few.
-Denise looks forward to another term to working on quality-of-life issues, creating a thriving economy, quality schools with school construction plans and getting back to the basics.
-Denise’s theme is "EQUITABLY TRANSFORMING THE ECONOMY FOR EVERYONE."
+While on the City Council, I have created initiatives with our partners such as having local captions streamed during Council Meetings, helped start the Aging in Place Task Force, held a discussion on affordable housing, and created a Youth Advisory Council to name a few.
+I look forward to serving as Mayor and working on quality-of-life issues, creating a thriving economy, and supporting quality schools.

-My desire to seek re-election comes down to three primary drives: supporting the community through economic development, strategically and empathetically addressing community concerns, and supporting the community by being One College Park.
+My guiding principles come down to three: supporting the community through economic development, strategically and empathetically addressing community concerns, and supporting the community by being One College Park.

 Community is at the center of the work that I have done and I am excited to continue to build our community as we reach One College Park, together.